$125 off any CGM Plan. Use code FALL125

 How Processed Is It?

-Processed foods in moderation may not be harmful, but over-reliance on them may have negative health effects over time.
-Highly-processed foods tend to contain more ingredients like refined sugar, high salt content, and trans fats.
+Processed foods in moderation may not be harmful.
+Still, over-reliance on them may have negative health effects over time.
+Highly processed foods contain more ingredients like refined sugar, high salt content, and trans fats.

 These can all contribute to the development of serious health problems.
 They also likely contain more preservatives and food additives that may have negative health effects.

-Ingredients with names you don’t recognize or wouldn’t find in an average kitchen are a dead giveaway for highly processed foods.
-These may include:
+Ingredients with names you don't recognize or wouldn't find in an average kitchen are a dead giveaway for highly processed unhealthy foods.
+These may include::

 A list of highly processed ingredients